 - Global Status Enables loopback detection globally on the switch.
 (Default: Enabled) - Transmit Interval Specifies the interval at which to transmit loopback detection control frames.
 (Range: 1-32767 seconds; Default: 10 seconds) - Recover Time Specifies the interval to wait before the switch automatically releases an interface from shutdown state.
-(Range: 60-1,000,000 seconds; Default: 60 seconds)

-If the recover time is not enabled (checkbox unmarked), all ports placed in shutdown state can be restored to operation using the Release button.
-To restore a specific port, re-enable Admin status on the Configure Interface page.

-The recover-time is the maximum time when recovery is triggered after a loop is detected.
-The actual interval between recovery and detection will be less than or equal to the recover-time.

-- Action Specifies the protective action the switch takes when a loopback condition is detected.
-(Options: Block, None, Shutdown; Default: Shutdown) - Block When the response to a detected loopback condition is set to block user traffic, and a loopback is detected on a port which a member of a specific VLAN, packets belonging to that VLAN are dropped at the offending port.
-Under these conditions, loopback detection control frames may be untagged or tagged depending on the port's VLAN membership type.
-Ingress filtering for the port is enabled automatically if not already enabled by other commands.
-The port's original setting for ingress filtering will be restored when loopback detection is disabled. - None No action is taken. - Shutdown When the response to a detected loopback condition is set to shut down a port, and a port receives a control frame sent by itself, this means that the port is in looped state, and the VLAN in the frame payload is also in looped state.
-The looped port is therefore shut down.

-When the loopback detection response is changed, any ports placed in shutdown state by the loopback detection process will be immediately restored to operation regardless of the remaining recover time.

-- Trap Sends a trap when a loopback condition is detected, or when the switch recovers from a loopback condition.
-(Options: Both, Detect, None, Recover; Default: None) - Both Sends an SNMP trap message when a loopback condition is detected, or when the switch recovers from a loopback condition. - Detect Sends an SNMP trap message when a loopback condition is detected. - None Does not send an SNMP trap for loopback detection or recovery. - Recover Sends an SNMP trap message when the switch recovers from a loopback condition. - Release Releases all interfaces currently shut down by the loopback detection feature.
+(Range: 60-1,000,000 seconds; Default: 60 seconds) - If the recover time is not enabled (checkbox unmarked), all ports placed in shutdown state can be restored to operation using the Release button.
+To restore a specific port, re-enable Admin status on the Configure Interface page. - The recover-time is the maximum time when recovery is triggered after a loop is detected.
+The actual interval between recovery and detection will be less than or equal to the recover-time. - Action Specifies the protective action the switch takes when a loopback condition is detected.
+(Options: None, Shutdown; Default: Shutdown) - None No action is taken. - Shutdown When the response to a detected loopback condition is set to shut down a port, and a port receives a control frame sent by itself, this means that the port is in looped state, and the VLAN in the frame payload is also in looped state.
+The looped port is therefore shut down. - Trap Sends a trap when a loopback condition is detected, or when the switch recovers from a loopback condition.
+(Options: Both, Detect, None, Recover; Default: None) - Both Sends an SNMP trap message when a loopback condition is detected, or when the switch recovers from a loopback condition. - Detect Sends an SNMP trap message when a loopback condition is detected. - None Does not send an SNMP trap for loopback detection or recovery. - Recover Sends an SNMP trap message when the switch recovers from a loopback condition.

+Release - Releases all interfaces currently shut down by the loopback detection feature.